alex-mikhailov-design/apple-notes-collapse-all-folders/README.md

 # Collapse All Folders in Apple Notes

 ## Intro
 macOS Tahoe has a bug where Apple Notes expands every folder and subfolder in the sidebar on every launch.
 Apple hasn't fixed it as of macOS 26.5 (May 2026).
-I have not been able to find a ready-to-use solution.
-So I made this Apple Shortcut, that collapses all folders back in one click.

-Some of the Apple Community threads confirming the bug:
+Some of the Apple Community threads about the bug:
 - [Apple Notes expands all folders on launch](https://discussions.apple.com/thread/256216467)
 - [Notes App Folders Always Expanded on macOS Tahoe 26.0.1](https://discussions.apple.com/thread/256165172)
 - [macOS 26: On launch, Apple Notes opens every single folder](https://discussions.apple.com/thread/256154409)

+I have not been able to find a ready-to-use solution.
+So I made this Apple Shortcut, that collapses all folders back in one click.
+Shortcut works both with iCloud notes and On My Mac notes.

 ## Preview
 Placeholder.